 Workshops covering PCEC curriculum or special requested subject areas are provided by the PCEC staff.
 These are usually one-day workshops, but can cover two days, depending on the materials covered.
 Six in-service educational hours are granted for one-day workshops, with scheduling dates for workshops set for the convenience of participating schools.

-Click here to find out about Educator Training classes that are currently scheduled at different locations around the state.
+Click here to find out about Professional Development classes that are currently scheduled at different locations around the state.